Big-Fig/Fediverse.app/README.md

 Used to catch errors on client side with error description and stackTrace

-You should enable Firebase support(see above) and change config variable in .env file to enable crash reporting
+You should enable [Firebase support](#Firebase) and change config variable in .env file to enable crash reporting

 #### Receiving share intents & ShareExtension